Hetaireiarches: History

 In the 11th century, the post of [megas] hetaireiarches became detached from its military duties, but remained an important court position: it was held by several influential palace eunuchs in the 11th century, and by second-rank nobles and junior relatives of the Byzantine imperial family, such as George Palaiologos, in the Komnenian period.
 Under Manuel I Komnenos (r.
 1143–1180), the megas hetaireiarches became responsible for arms production and conducted important diplomatic missions.

 In the Palaiologan period, the megas hetaireiarches was held by members of prominent noble families.
 In the Book of Offices of Pseudo-Kodinos, the megas hetaireiarches is placed 25th in the palace hierarchy, between the megas droungarios tes vigles and the megas chartoullarios.
 In other Palaiologan-era lists, which include different ranks and offices and reflect the order of precedence at different times, he ranks as high as 23rd or as low as 27th.
 The spouse of a megas hetaireiarches was a member of the women's court, and bore the feminine version of her husband's title: megale hetaireiarchissa.
-Ordinary hetaireiarchai are also attested, at the 63rd place, between the vestiariou and the logariastes tes aules.
-Other lists have them at 67th–69th place, below the protokomes, or even a 75th or 82nd place.
-Their chief function, according to Pseudo-Kodinos, is as ushers at receptions.
+Ordinary hetaireiarchai are also attested, at 63rd place, between the vestiariou and the logariastes tes aules.
+Other lists have them at 67th–69th place, below the protokomes, or even at 75th or 82nd place.
+Their chief function, according to Pseudo-Kodinos, was as ushers at receptions.

 According to Pseudo-Kodinos, the court costume of the megas hetaireiarches consisted of a plain silk kabbadion tunic and a staff (dikanikion) topped with a gilded knob and covered with alternating golden and blue braid.
 For ceremonies and festivities, he bore the domed skaranikon hat, of yellow and golden silk and decorated with gold wire embroidery, and with a portrait of the emperor seated on a throne in front and another with the emperor on horseback on the rear.
 The ordinary hetaireiarches was dressed in a long silk kabbadion, a skaranikon covered in red velvet and topped by a small red tassel or a skiadion hat of the klapoton style, and a golden-topped staff covered with alternating yellow and blue braid.